siyuan-note/user-guide-en_US/3 FAQs.md

 * Cause the content block URL to become invalid
 * Causes frequent content conflicts during synchronization

+From the perspective of stability, it is recommended not to turn off this option.
+If you just use SiYuan as a local Markdown editor (not using two-way links, bookmarks, etc.), you can consider turning it off, but in this case we recommend you to use other software, such as [Typora](https://typora .io).

 In addition, ((20201214230103-vwt7v43 "here")) are some of our thoughts on Markdown, welcome to browse.

 ## Is there any #Note# for deleting files/folders?